uncovery/unc_media_store/README.md

 - You need a system that allows you to just know what files are there and let people browse them and buy them via an interface online.

+## ideal case preparation:
+- You make sure that your filenames do not contain spaces (e.g. OBS studio advanced setttings)
+- You run a script through a cronjob that sorts the files into directories based on their date
+- You run a script through a cronjob that creates thumbnails for your videos

 ## solution approach:
 - There is a machine that regularly records videos via OBS.
 OBS is configured to store the files in a folder inside of a nextcloud share automatically.
-- There is a script running on the same machine that creates thumbnails of the videos via cronjob
-- This plugin connects to the nextcloud server and moves the files into date-based folder for better filing
-- It creates a user interface that can be shown to via the shortcode \[ums_show_interface\]
+- This plugin creates a user interface that can be shown to via the shortcode \[ums_show_interface\]
 - the interface allows users to browse through the files by date
 - only when a user clicks on the buy-button, the system creates a product on the stripe server and forwards the user to a page on the stripe server to purchase the file